dltxio/idem-old/README.md

 ## Process

+### Step 1: User adds their data

+On the mobile application, a user completes forms such as Data of Birth, Address etc.  This information is stored on the mobile device.

+### Step 2:

-A user makes a claim that is substantiated with with some supporting evidence, such as a government issued document, utilities bill or such.
+A user makes a claim that is substantiated with some supporting evidence, such as a government issued document, utilities bill or such.

 1. Submit your claim with supporting documentation to a trusted provider signed with an ETH public / private key pair
 2. Add documents to the contract as a claim